gofynd/fdk-client-swift/documentation/platform/CONFIGURATION.md

 #### updateLevelUidIntegration
-Update integration level by store UID
+Update a store level opt-in for integration